 (c) Historical: In this area I have learned of surprisingly little to our credit, except plaques and monuments, of permanent significance.
 Much historical material of value has passed through the hands of members concerning the Civil War and Abraham Lincoln, but little was done toward putting it into books or brochures for enduring use in school and public libraries.
 Our once large membership could have acquired an invaluable collection of museum items from their fathers.
-Obtaining a historic building at a historic site (or moving such a building to a historic site) would have afforded appropriate storage for a museum calculated to attract sightseers at a small fee.
-(Museums in State capitol buildings are at a disadvantage because they lack the appeal that goes with a historic site.)
+Obtaining a historic building at a historic site (or moving such a building to a historic site) would have afforded appropriate storage for a museum calculated to attract sightadvantage because they lack the appeal that goes with a historic site.)